Machine creation for Citrix Hypervisor

 If you want to create layers by using a Citrix Hypervisor virtual machine, you need a Citrix Hypervisor Connector within App Layering.
 When publishing layered images to Citrix Hypervisor, you need a Connector Configuration for each of your publishing locations as well.

-You select a Connector Configuration in the wizards Create App Layer and Publish Layered Image.
+You select a Connector Configuration when creating an app layer and publishing a layered image.
 If you need a Connector Configuration for the task, you can create one.
-To do so, click New on the Connector tab in the wizard.
+To do so, click Add Connector Configuration on the Connectors page.

 Required information for Machine creation for Citrix Hypervisor connector configuration settings

-In the Machine Creation for Citrix Hypervisor connector configuration wizard, you can browse for the XenCenter server, data store, and host to use for a new configuration.
+When configuring a connector for Machine Creation for Citrix Hypervisor, you can browse for the XenCenter server, data store, and host to use for a new configuration.

 The fields are case-sensitive.
 Any values that you type manually must match the case of the object in Citrix Hypervisor, or the validation fails.